 This is where your credentials come into play.
 You must be honest with yourself and conduct a thorough assessment of your abilities and skills.
 Do you need to take an extra year to gain a certificate?
 Go back to school?
 Attend a conference?
 These are the assets you will bring to your position.
 These are the assets companies are willing to pay top dollar for to bring into their establishments.

-Remember, any new employee can be trained to work, but that’s not what companies need these days.
+Remember, any new employee can be trained to work, but that’s not what global companies need these days.
 They need assets.
 They need individuals that will add to the bottom line.

 3. Recruiter Reach Out